"Miriam E. Tucker

-Patients should be informed about the potential side effects of insulin therapy, including lipodystrophy (and the need to rotate injection sites within the same body region), weight gain, allergic reactions, and hypoglycemia.
-Patients should be informed that the ability to concentrate and react may be impaired as a result of hypoglycemia.
+Inform patients that hypoglycemia is the most common adverse reaction with insulin.
+Inform patients of the symptoms of hypoglycemia.
+Inform patients that the ability to concentrate and react may be impaired as a result of hypoglycemia.
 This may present a risk in situations where these abilities are especially important, such as driving or operating other machinery.
-Patients who have frequent hypoglycemia or reduced or absent warning signs of hypoglycemia should be advised to use caution when driving or operating machinery.
+Advise patients who have frequent hypoglycemia or reduced or absent warning signs of hypoglycemia to use caution when driving or operating machinery

 Instruct patients on handling of special situations such as intercurrent conditions (illness, stress, or emotional disturbances), an inadequate or skipped insulin dose, inadvertent administration of an increased insulin dose, inadequate food intake, and skipped meals.

-Patients with diabetes should be advised to inform their health care professional if they are pregnant or are contemplating pregnancy.
+Advise patients to inform their health care professional if they are pregnant or are contemplating pregnancy.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 In mice and rats, standard two-year carcinogenicity studies with insulin glargine were performed at doses up to 0.455 mg/kg, which was for the rat approximately 10 times and for the mouse approximately 5 times the recommended human subcutaneous starting dose of 10 Units/day (0.008 mg/kg/day), based on mg/m2 .
 The findings in female mice were not conclusive due to excessive mortality in all dose groups during the study.
 Histiocytomas were found at injection sites in male rats (statistically significant) and male mice (not statistically significant) in acid vehicle containing groups.
 These tumors were not found in female animals, in saline control, or insulin comparator groups using a different vehicle.
 The relevance of these findings to humans is unknown.

 Insulin glargine was not mutagenic in tests for detection of gene mutations in bacteria and mammalian cells (Ames- and HGPRT-test) and in tests for detection of chromosomal aberrations (cytogenetics in vitro in V79 cells and in vivo in Chinese hamsters).

 In a combined fertility and prenatal and postnatal study in male and female rats at subcutaneous doses up to 0.36 mg/kg/day, which was approximately 7 times the recommended human subcutaneous starting dose of 10 Units/day (0.008 mg/kg/day), based on mg/m2 , maternal toxicity due to dose-dependent hypoglycemia, including some deaths, was observed.
 Consequently, a reduction of the rearing rate occurred in the high-dose group only.
 Similar effects were observed with NPH insulin.

 Use In Specific Populations

 Subcutaneous reproduction and teratology studies have been performed with insulin glargine and regular human insulin in rats and Himalayan rabbits.
 Insulin glargine was given to female rats before mating, during mating, and throughout pregnancy at doses up to 0.36 mg/kg/day, which is approximately 7 times the recommended human subcutaneous starting dose of 10 Units/day (0.008 mg/kg/day), based on mg/m2 .
 In rabbits, doses of 0.072 mg/kg/day, which is approximately 2 times the recommended human subcutaneous starting dose of 10 Units/day (0.008 mg/kg/day), based on mg/m2 , were administered during organogenesis.
 The effects of insulin glargine did not generally differ from those observed with regular human insulin in rats or rabbits.
 However, in rabbits, five fetuses from two litters of the high-dose group exhibited dilation of the cerebral ventricles.
 Fertility and early embryonic development appeared normal.

-It is unknown whether insulin glargine is excreted in human milk.
+Endogenous insulin is present in human milk; it is unknown whether insulin glargine is excreted in human milk.
 Because many drugs, including human insulin, are excreted in human milk, caution should be exercised when LANTUS is administered to a nursing woman.
 Use of LANTUS is compatible with breastfeeding, but women with diabetes who are lactating may require adjustments of their insulin doses.

-The safety and effectiveness of subcutaneous injections of LANTUS have been established in pediatric patients (age 6 to 15 years) with type 1 diabetes [see Clinical Studies].
-LANTUS has not been studied in pediatric patients younger than 6 years of age with type 1 diabetes.
-LANTUS has not been studied in pediatric patients with type 2 diabetes.
+The safety and effectiveness of LANTUS have been established in pediatric patients (age 6 to 15 years) with type 1 diabetes [see Clinical Studies].
+The safety and effectiveness of LANTUS in pediatric patients younger than 6 years of age with type 1 diabetes and pediatric patients with type 2 diabetes have not been established.

-Based on the results of a study in pediatric patients, the dose recommendation when switching to LANTUS is the same as that described for adults [see DOSAGE AND ADMINISTRATION and Clinical Studies].
-As in adults, the dosage of LANTUS must be individualized in pediatric patients based on metabolic needs and frequent monitoring of blood glucose.
+The dosage recommendation when changing to LANTUS in pediatric patients (age 6 to 15 years) with type 1 diabetes is the same as that described for adults [see DOSAGE AND ADMINISTRATION and Clinical Studies].
+As in adults, the dosage of LANTUS must be individualized in pediatric patients (age 6 to 15 years) with type 1 diabetes based on metabolic needs and frequent monitoring of blood glucose.

-Last reviewed on RxList: 6/17/2013
+Last reviewed on RxList: 8/1/2016